 In May 2015, the Pan American Health Organization (PAHO) issued an alert regarding the first confirmed Zika virus infection in Brazil.
 On February 1, 2016, the World Health Organization (WHO) declared Zika virus a Public Health Emergency of International Concern (PHEIC).
 Local transmission has been reported in many other countries and territories.
 Zika virus will likely continue to spread to new areas.

-Specific areas where Zika is spreading are often difficult to determine and are likely to change over time.
-If traveling, please visit the CDC Travelers' Health site for the most updated travel information.
+Determing the specific areas where Zika can spread is difficult to determine and will most likely change over time.
+If you are traveling, please visit the CDC Travelers' Health site for the most updated travel information.